Explore woodlands and wildflowers at Crane Creek Regional Park

 Know before you go

 - Cattle graze seasonally at Crane Creek to reduce fire risk and promote biodiversity.
 View tips for hiking and biking in parks where cattle graze.
-Please keep dogs on leash.
+Please keep dogs on leash and leave gates as you find them.

 - We encourage park visitors to Leave No Trace.
 Treat wildflowers and other living plants with respect.
 Picking, carving, hacking or peeling plants and trees can harm or kill them.
-See SoCoParks.org/Lnt for more information on hwo to Leave No Trace at Sonoma County Regional Parks.
+See SoCoParks.org/LNT for more information.

-- Most trails cross open grasslands and offer limited shade, so they're best explored in spring, winter and fall or during early mornings and late evenings in the summer.
+- Most trails cross open grasslands and offer limited shade, so they're best explored in spring, winter and fall or during early mornings or evenings in the summer.
 Visit the Crane Creek Regional Park webpage for more tips.

-- Parking is $7 or free for Regional Parks members
+- Parking fee required; parking is free for Regional Parks members